fabiospampinato/skex/readme.md

 ## Type Ops

-Compound operators are special kinds of leaf nodes that match values with a specific TypeScript-only type.
+Special primitive operators that match values with a specific TypeScript-only type.

 #### `any`